rliffredo/advent-of-code/aoc_20/README.md

 Interestingly, it took a bit more time than usual to cleanup the code, after writing; either I am becoming more and more picky, either this time the lack of a strong structure for the data was making things more difficult.

+## Day 15: Rambunctious Recitation

+It took my quite a while to parse the instructions.
+I know that in these cases I make quite a few mistakes, so I wanted to be extra cautious.
+In the end, the code was quite simple.
+In a different language, I would have used recursion, but this would have hit python's limit before reaching the result, so I went with an iterative approach.

+Then I went to part 2.
+It looked like my code was able to do it without any special modification so I tried it.
+And then I stopped after about 20 seconds, thinking that it was wrong, and that it needed some special optimization.
+So I started to trace the output, trying to find cycles, but with no luck.
+Eventually, I put a progress bar -- to discover that yes, it was slow, but it _was_ going to give a solution, if only I were to wait a bit more.

+After that, I tried to optimize the code.
+The initial approach was taking a bit more than a minute, but it was maintaining a list with all the occurrences, while we needed only the last two.
+So I swapped that with a tuple, and processing time went considerably down.
+I was aslso able to shave a bit more time, down to about 26 seconds, using some of the usual tricks, like caching dictionary lookups.
+One of the most interesting finding was that, according to profiler, most of the time now is spent in _subtracting two integers_ (`PyNumber_Subtract`).
+Now, I remember watching a presentation, about the costs of simple operations like additions, and that the support for seamless switching to infinite precision increased that cost even more; but I find it a bit disappointing that we cannot "hint" that this is a small number, and that elementary operations could be done in a much more efficient way.
+Maybe the assumption is that in such cases you would directly use numpy?